 - 3.1 The Localism Act 2011 ("the Act") introduced the current system of regulation of standards of conduct for elected and co-opted Members.
-These arrangements came into effect on 1st July 2012.
 The Act requires local authorities to adopt a code of conduct consistent with the seven Nolan Principles of public life and that Principal Authorities put in place "Arrangements" to deal with allegations that Councillors had failed to comply with the Members' Code of Conduct.
-Principal Authorities are also required to appoint at least one "Independent Person" who are to be consulted as part of the Council's "Arrangements". - 3.2 The Full Council at its meeting on 25 June 2012 formally adopted the Borough Council's Members' Code of Conduct and its "Arrangements" which are attached to this report at Appendix 2 and Appendix 3 respectively.
-As part of its "Arrangements", the Full Council at its meeting on 24 May 2017 re-appointed Barbara Pears and Sarah Greatorex as the Council's Independent Persons for a further term of four years. - 3.3 The Act also introduced the current interest's regime which included the register of Members' interests.
+Principal Authorities are also required to appoint at least one "Independent Person" who are to be consulted as part of the Council's "Arrangements". - 3.2 The Full Council at its meeting on 25 June 2012 formally adopted the Borough Council's Members' Code of Conduct and its "Arrangements" which have been subject to annual review. - 3.3 The Act also introduced the current interest's regime which included the register of Members' interests.
 The Government published amended guidance in September 2013 for councillors on interests ("Openness and transparency on personal interests a guide for councillors") which was circulated to all Borough Councillors and to every Town and Parish Council within the Borough. - 3.4 The Act places on the Borough Council a statutory duty to promote and maintain high standards of conduct for its elected and co-opted members.
-The Full Council has in turn delegated this function to this Committee as part of its terms of reference.

-3.5 The Committee at its meeting on 24 November 2020 last reviewed the Council's Localism Act processes and this report seeks to review our subsequent experience to date.
+The Full Council has in turn delegated this function to this Committee as part of its terms of reference. - 3.5 The Committee at its meeting on 23 November 2021 last reviewed the Council's Localism Act processes and this report reviews our subsequent experience to date. - 3.6 The Committee at its meeting on 26 July 2022 agreed to recommend to Full Council that it adopts the LGA Model Code of Conduct for Members.
+Full Council at its meeting on 19 October 2022 subsequently agreed to adopt the Code with effect from 1 December 2022.